foondook/Ensure/README.md

 - Recursively search for spec files in the specs directory and its subdirectories
 - By default, generate all test files in the output directory
 - With `-p`, generate test files alongside their corresponding spec files
+- When using `-p` with C#, the namespace will reflect the folder structure (e.g., `YourNamespace.Feature1.SubFeature`)

 ## Examples